ydtak/hello-world-mvn-vscode/README.md

 * `mvn test` will compile and run tests in the `javatests` directory
 * `mvn exec:java -Dexec.mainClass="package.MainClass"` will compile and execute the main function located in `package.MainClass`

+## VSCode Remote
+We can use [VSCode tunnels](https://code.visualstudio.com/docs/remote/tunnels) to enable remote development.
+After installing the `code` CLI, run the following command in the project to open VSCode tunnel which will enable remote machines to access files in the project directory.

 ## Extensions

 Useful extensions for VSCode in the Extensions Marketplace to enable autocomplete, linting, and more by extension ID: